 ► DISCLAIMER ◄

-Information provided in the podcast are of a general guide from a personal perspective and do not constitute legal or authoritative advice.
-The statistics and regulations referred in the podcast is sourced from public information bureau and is subject to change with time.
-It is the viewers responsibility to verify the currency of information.
+Information provided in the podcast is a general guide from a personal perspective and does not constitute legal or authoritative advice.
+The statistics and regulations referred to in the podcast are sourced from the public information bureau and are subject to change with time.
+It is the viewer’s responsibility to verify the currency of information.